-- The Empire Strikes Back.
-Vader makes a "deal" with Lando that, if Lando turns Han over to The Empire, then the Empire will leave Cloud City alone.
+- In The Empire Strikes Back, Vader makes a "deal" with Lando that, if Lando turns Han over to The Empire, then the Empire will leave Cloud City alone.
 Vader then turns Han over to Boba Fett and tells Lando that Leia and Chewie will have to remain prisoners on Cloud City.
-Then Vader decides that he's taking Leia and Chewie with him and threatens to leave a garrison if Lando keeps complaining.
+When Lando complains, Vader asks if he thinks he's being treated unfairly...because it would be unfortunate if he had to leave a garrison there.
 It's also suggested that Vader is going to leave a garrison anyway.
+Then Vader decides that he's taking Leia and Chewie with him.
 When Lando calls him on it, Vader threatens him: "I am altering the deal.
 Pray I do not alter it any further!"
 Lando finally catches on and decides that if Vader won't keep his end of the deal, he won't either.

 - In The Pentagon Wars, featuring a fictionalized version of events about the development of the Bradley fighting vehicle, the tests are blatantly set up to favor the Bradley and cover up its woefully deficient armor (shooting it with poor-quality ammunition that will bounce off as duds instead of exploding, draining the fuel tanks so they can't catch fire even if punctured, etc).

-- A Brother's Price has a non-villain example.
-Ren wants to get her mother to withdraw her Parental Marriage Veto, and accuses her of doing this after she convinced all her adult sisters of marrying Jerin, and her mother still denies consent on the grounds that the absent Halley, who may or may not be even still alive, hasn't been asked.
+- A Brother's Price has a non-villainous example.
+Ren wants to get her mother to withdraw her Parental Marriage Veto, and accuses her of doing this after she convinced all her adult sisters to marry Jerin, and her mother still denies consent on the grounds that the absent Halley- who may or may not be still alive- hasn't been asked.

 - This is the method used by the N.I.C.E. in C.S.
 Lewis' That Hideous Strength to recruit Mark Studdock and others.
 Mark desperately wants to be in "the inner circle" and the various evil members of the N.I.C.E. use the promise of a sure position or moving up in the N.I.C.E. to manipulate Mark into more and more compromising acts.